JohnnySusp/LegalFedLLM/README.md

 - append-only JSONL audit events.

 This does not replace HTTPS.
 Signatures prove package origin and integrity but do not encrypt network traffic.
-A public deployment must put the Coordinator behind a TLS reverse proxy and replace the development bootstrap tokens.
+The current registration and internal tokens are development credentials, not production-grade per-service identity.

 ## Ollama boundary and Windows baseline